Cloud-SPAN/CloudSPAN-handbook/04-FAIR-Principles.Rmd

 How we're making resources **findable** at Cloud-SPAN:

 - We will be assigning persistent identifiers to our teaching materials to prevent "link rot", or broken links.
-- We will register our teaching materials with an appropriate registry (e.g. Carpentries Incubator), so they areeasier to find.
+- We will register our teaching materials with an appropriate registry (e.g. Carpentries Incubator), so they are easier to find.
 - We will be describing all our resources with rich metadata so they can be aggregated by the right registries.

 ### Accessible {-}